Coat of arms of Podlaskie Voivodeship

-The coat of arms that serves as the symbol of the Podlaskie Voivodeship, Poland is divided into two horizontal red fields.
+The coat of arms that serves as the symbol of Podlaskie Voivodeship, Poland is divided into two horizontal red fields.
 The top field depicts a white eagle, and a bottom field, a knight in a white (silver) armor, sitting on a white (silver) horse with a blue saddle and shabrack, and yellow (golden) harness, standing on its back hoofs.
 The knight has a blue shield with a yellow (golden) cross of Lorraine on it, put on his left arm, and hold a sword in his right hand.
 The current design of the coat of arms was designed by Tadeusz Gajl, and adopted in 2001.